-// full-stack web designer
+// full-stack web developer

-I design and build high-performance digital products, web applications, and brand websites using Next.js, React, and TypeScript—from strategy and wireframes to production deployment.
+I design and build high-performance digital products, web applications, and brand websites using Next.js, React, and TypeScript, from strategy and wireframes to production deployment.

-A few recent projects — the problem, what I shipped, and what changed.
+A few recent projects: the problem, what I shipped, and what changed.

 Non-profit digital archive · 2026